 Healthy, loving pets are being put down by request simply because their existence is no longer convenient.
 Help end this now!

-Some vets refuse to perform convenience euthanasia, but many are willing to euthanize by request, and that is something that can be stopped.
+But many are willing to euthanize by request, and that is something that can be stopped4.
 Like all medical doctors, veterinarians are required to obtain certification from their state to practice.
 By encouraging states to refuse licenses to vets that willingly euthanize healthy animals, we can save countless lives!

 Let's make convenience euthanasia a thing of the past by asking the American Association of Veterinary State Boards to help change state policies for licensing veterinarians.
 Sign below to help make sure pets are protected!